HArt11/taskmanager/README.md

  ### Testing
 Testing for this website was done using the built-in Chrome Developer Tools to check responsiveness on different screensizes and general debugging.
 Testing was also done on an iPhone 10 using Safari and other mobile devices.
 No issues were found with responsiveness and previous issues have been dealt with through custom screen aspect media queries.

 In addition to my own testing, I sent my website link to family and friends and asked for them to test the website out using the same methods listed below.
-With thanks to Graeme Arthur for peer review and testing, as well as my son, Rufus for his very blunt criticism and laughter.
+With thanks to Graeme Arthur for peer review and testing.

 Home page